dbenkhal/POPiX/README.md

 ![Java](https://img.shields.io/badge/java-%23ED8B00.svg?style=for-the-badge&logo=openjdk&logoColor=white) ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54) ![C](https://img.shields.io/badge/c-%2300599C.svg?style=for-the-badge&logo=c&logoColor=white)

-POPIX a precision tuning framework  with the new functionality of generating fixed- point formats.
+POPIX a precision tuning framework  with the new feature of generating fixed- point formats.
 It returns solutions suitable – at bit-level – for the IEEE-754 floating-point arithmetic, the fixed-point arithmetic, and the MPFR library for non-standard precision.

 ## :bulb: Features
- - Analyzes a program written in an IMP language and annotated with the precision desired by the user on the output
+ - Analyzes a program written in a c-like language annotated with the precision desired by the user on the output
- - Produces an under-approximation of the ranges of the variables by dynamic analysis
+ - Produces an under-approximation of the ranges of the variables by dynamic analysis (10000 runs)
  - Generates and solves an ILP problem based on a semantic modelling of the numerical errors propagation
  - Finds the minimal number of bits needed at bit-level and in floating-point arithmetic with an accuracy guarantee on the result
  - Internally calls a fixed-point library to convert the associated indications into ones that exploit fixed-point computations